 If you’ve been following my posts over the past year, you probably know that I believe in the power of SEL skill assessment to improve outcomes by helping educators understand their students’ social-emotional strengths and needs.

-This is an aspirational mission, and one we at xSEL Labs take very seriously.
+This is an aspirational mission and one we at xSEL Labs take very seriously.
 In our partnerships with educators, we have seen many examples of educators who are ready, willing, and able to use SEL assessment data to improve teaching and learning.
 And when they do so, few things make us happier.

 Sometimes, though, we fall short of this aspiration.
-This happens, for example, when a district goes to the trouble of assessing student SEL skills but runs into obstacles during or after the assessment that lessen the benefit.
-Perhaps district leadership were excited to assess but did not prepare building staff or help them understand what it is and how it will help, leaving them with a negative experience.
+This happens, for example, when a district goes to the trouble of assessing student SEL skills but runs into obstacles during or after the assessment that lessens the benefit.
+Perhaps district leadership was excited to assess but did not prepare building staff or help them understand what it is and how it will help, leaving them with a negative experience.
 Or perhaps assessment went smoothly, but the data were never reviewed, reflected upon, and used to make things better.

 What Does it Mean for a District to be Ready to Assess Student SEL Skill?

 At any rate, the few cases where events didn’t live up to our aspiration have gotten us to thinking: What is the difference between schools that use our assessments to make things better and those that struggle to do so?

 Look, school systems are complicated political places, so I can’t say I have it all figured out.
 But I have noticed a few common elements in districts that make good use of our assessments, and happily use them year after year.